Severe Thunderstorm Warning issued for Pima, Santa Cruz by NWS - News Break

 Severe Thunderstorm Warning issued for Pima, Santa Cruz by NWS

-Effective: 2021-07-12 20:51:00 PDT Expires: 2021-07-12 21:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Pima; Santa Cruz The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for East central Pima County in southeastern Arizona North central Santa Cruz County in southeastern Arizona * Until 930 PM MST. * At 849 PM MST, a cluster of severe thunderstorms extended from near Corona De Tucson southwest to Madera Canyon, moving west at 15 mph.
+Effective: 2021-07-12 20:22:00 PDT Expires: 2021-07-12 21:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pima; Santa Cruz The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for Southeastern Pima County in southeastern Arizona Northeastern Santa Cruz County in southeastern Arizona * Until 900 PM MST. * At 821 PM MST, a severe thunderstorm was located near Sonoita, or 21 miles east of Tubac, moving southwest at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Vail, East Sahuarita, Corona De Tucson and Madera Canyon.
-This includes Route 83 between mile markers 38 and 58.
-HAIL...1.00IN WIND...60MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Patagonia, Sonoita and Elgin.
+This includes the following highways Route 82 between mile markers 20 and 36.
+Route 83 between mile markers 24 and 36.
+TORNADO...POSSIBLE HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0